What is an ISA and who can have one?

 Transferring a cash ISA

 You can only have one cash ISA per tax year.
 If you want to move your current or previous cash ISA balances between providers, there’s a transfer process that safeguards your tax-free entitlement.
+Transfers can take up to 7 working days.

 Transferring a stocks & shares ISA to a cash ISA